 Part 4: Longtermism

-In these posts, we explore a different approach to finding high-impact interventions: "longtermism", or the search for ways to improve the long-run trajectory of human civilization.
+In these posts, we explore a different approach to finding interventions: "longtermism", which calls for us to focus on improving the long-run trajectory of human civilization.

 Photo credit: Kristopher Roller